EIN-1/Brain-Tic-Tac-Toe/README.md

 - I want to thank my cohort facilitator madam Kay Welfare who always check up on me when am lost in my course and am grateful for giving me good advice and feedback on how to plan and execute this project and who provided me with lots of pointers on resources like where to look when looks for colors, resizing images and so on that helped me on this project.

 - Thanks to code institute and staff for always providing me with important pointers and resourses to enable me wided my coding scope and knowlege.
-- This readyME file was inspired by : [code institute Rock,Paper,scissor](https://codeinstitute.net)
+- This readyME file was inspired by : [code institute - Rock,Paper,scissor](https://codeinstitute.net)
-- This game was created during my project trainning, and it was a great experience.
+- This game was created as a project and it was a great experience making this game work

+# Developed by
-by Elsie Nagawa 21.12.23
+- Elsie Nagawa
+  21.12.23